-Login type Helpdesk details Individual Shareholders holding Members facing any technical issue in login can contact NSDL securities in demat helpdesk by sending a request at evoting@nsdl.co.in or call at toll mode with NSDL free no.: 1800 1020 990 and 1800 22 44 30 Individual Shareholders holding Members facing any technical issue in login can contact CDSL securities in demat helpdesk by sending a request at helpdesk.evoting@cdslindia.com or mode with CDSL contact at 022- 23058738 or 022-23058542-43
+Login type Helpdesk details Individual Shareholders holding securities in Members facing any technical issue in login can contact NSDL demat mode with NSDL helpdesk by sending a request at evoting@nsdl.co.in or call at 022 - 4886 7000 and 022 - 2499 7000 Individual Shareholders Members facing any technical issue in login can contact CDSL holding securities in helpdesk by sending a request at helpdesk.evoting@cdslindia.com or demat mode with CDSL contact at toll free no. 1800 22 55 33

-B) Login Method for shareholders other than Individual shareholders holding securities in demat mode and shareholders holding securities in physical mode.
+B) Login Method for e-Voting and joining virtual meeting for shareholders other than Individual shareholders holding securities in demat mode and shareholders holding securities in physical mode.